 Self-Diagnosis: How to Tell if You Are a Liberal (This questionnaire obviously applies chiefly to Americans)

 1. You remain a mainstream Democrat.
 2. You supported and still support Hillary Clinton.
 3, You voted for and admire Barack Obama thinking he’s the best thing that happened since sliced bread.
 4. You listen to pundits and “news” on CBS, NBC, ABC, NPR, PBS or read The New York Times, Washington Post, Newsweek, TIME, and other mainstream media, nodding in assent and regarding them as generally trustworthy.
 You are alarmed by websites peddling “Fake News” and want them suppressed.
-5. You watch Bill Maher and John Oliver and think they’re clever, well informed and spot on.
+5. You watch Bill Maher, Stephen Colbert and John Oliver and think they’re clever, well informed and spot on.
 You also think they’re terribly funny.
-6. You still think Rachel Maddow and Amy Goodman are reliable journalists and not compromised imperial shills.
+6. You still think Rachel Maddow and Amy Goodman are reliable journalists and not compromised imperial shills, the former outrageously so.
 7. You believe that Obamacare is a great piece of legislation and that it should not be touched.
 8. You read and participate on Daily Kos, but you NEVER heard of or read Black Agenda Report, Consortium News, Global Research, Fort Russ, The Saker, 21st Century Wire, OpedNews or The Greanville Post.
 (This is just a sampler of reliable information sources.)
 As well you don’t have a clue who these people are: John Pilger, Glen Ford, Margaret Kimberley, Jeff Brown, Jean Bricmont, Gilbert Mercier, Andre Vltchek, Pepe Escobar, Vanessa Beeley, Eva Bartlett, Paul Craig Roberts, Dady Chery, Stephen Lendman, Finian Cunningham, John Wight, Luciana Bohne, Steven Gowans, or Diana Johnstone.
 (There are others of comparable worth but I don’t want to overwhelm you.)
 9. You believe Donald Trump is the most dangerous and heinous human being that ever existed, and that he is a unique phenomenon with no political antecedents or paternity in existing parties.
 10. You think Mother Theresa and the Dalai Lama are saintly figures, and that George Soros’ White Helmets should receive a Nobel Prize.
 11. You think Putin is a thug and Russia the most aggressive and devious nation on earth.
 They should be contained!
 You also believe Pres.
 Assad is a brutal dictator who deserves to be overthrown for the sake of human rights.
 12. You think Charlie Rose is a great journalist.
 13. You believe The New York Times and the Washington Post, whatever peccasilloes they may have committed, remain bastions of exemplary journalism.